bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 - order of
 - [ ] So first we deploy with nginx with http active, then domain name, then https, then reconfigured nginx with certbot
 - configure and check logs for nginx

+TODO: login via SSH

+- [ ] what is ux of reader logging into DO first time? will they need a password where does it come from?

 TODO: HTTPS